AdamRa97/DailyTaskOverlay/README.md

 Future Features:
-Planning to add in dungeons/ raids and rapports to keep track of Transparency Slider
-Sound Effects (maybe)
+Planning to add in dungeons/ raids and rapports to keep track of Sound Effects (maybe)
-Actual lists of Una Tasks instead of test placeholders
+Actual lists of Una Tasks instead of test placeholders Progress Bar (maybe)
+Image background (maybe)

+Use ElectronJS instead of TKinter in the future

-Version .10 Beta
+Version .20 Beta